 Structured data like databases will continue to grow, as they are required to hold more data and hold it longer to meet compliance regulations.
 Semi-structured data (e-mail, web pages, and document management) is increasing dramatically.
-Corporate e-mail quotas will increase from less than 200 Mbytes to 2 Gbytes in order to support new knowledge workers and compete with free mail box offerings from Google\2, YAHOO!\3, and AOL\4.
-An avalanche of unstructured data will be driven by RFID (radio-frequency identification) tags, smart cards, and sensors that monitor everything from a person's heart to people crossing international borders.
-New aircraft from Airbus S.A. and The Boeing Company will generate Tbytes of data about each flight.
+Corporate e-mail quotas will increase from less than 200 Mbytes to 2 Gbytes in order to support new knowledge workers and compete with free mail box offerings from Google 2, YAHOO!
+3, and AOL 4.
+An avalanche of unstructured data will be driven by Radio-frequency Identification(RFID) tags, Smart Cards, and sensors that monitor everything from a person's heart to people crossing international borders.
+New aircraft from Airbus and Boeing will generate Tbytes of data about each flight.
 All these pressures will drive the need to archive data in order to reduce the working set of production data.
 This will call for new types of archiving systems that can scale to Pbytes and provide the ability to search for content across different modalities of data.